mfount/chicken/specs/final/functional-sort-routines.md

 	the runs are put on a stack, and then if X, Y, Z are the lengths of the top 3 runs, the algorithm merges the runs until the invariant X > Y + Z, Y > Z is satisfied.

-	stack can be done as a list or using dictionary type which is defined in Poly.v.
+	stack can be done as a list or using dictionary type which is defined in `chicken/coq/Poly.v`.

 	Note that to prove this we'll have to put some more careful thought into everything!
 So at this point I'm not sure how it would work.